Reeco Hackett-Fairchild: Portsmouth

 On 6 January 2020, Hackett-Fairchild signed for Portsmouth to bolster their attacking options.

 On 21 September 2020, Hackett-Fairchild returned to Bromley on loan.

 On 7 January 2021, Hackett-Fairchild signed for Southend United on loan.
 Two days later he scored three minutes into his debut against Barrow, which was also his 23rd birthday.

 He scored his first goal for Portsmouth in an EFL Cup tie against Millwall on 10 August 2021.

 Lincoln City

 On 14 June 2023, Hackett-Fairchild joined Lincoln City for an undisclosed fee on a three-year deal.
 On 5 August 2023, he made his Lincoln City debut coming off the bench against Bolton Wanderers.
 His first Imps goal came a week later, netting the first in a 3-0 win against Wycombe Wanderers.
 His goal against Northampton Town on 15 August was nominated for the EFL League One Goal of the Month, and would eventually go on to win the award.
 After returning from a hamstring injury, he would get an EFL League One Player of the Month nomination for February 2024, with four goals and two assists in the five games.

+In January 2026, the club exercised their one-year option, extending this contract until the summer of 2027.
+His contract was officially extended prior to the 2026–27 season, keeping him at the club until 2029.